axcheron/axcheron.github.io/_htb/02_writeup_sauna.md

 INFO: Compressing output into 20220204181855_bloodhound.zip
 ```

-Now, you can import the generated file (*20220204181855_bloodhound.zip*) in BloodHound by running `sudo neo4j console`, then execute BloodHound in another terminal with the `bloodhound` command.
+Now, you can import the generated file (*20220204181855_bloodhound.zip*) in BloodHound by running `sudo neo4j start`, then execute BloodHound in another terminal with the `bloodhound` command.

 ## Getting Administrator Privileges